 - 1-2 THUMBS of fat

-That knowledge is great…but you have to actually apply it.
+That knowledge about what makes a perfect meal is great, but you have to actually apply it.
 There are 2 things you can schedule to make sure you are doing what you know to do:

-Once you get the scheduling out of the way you will continue with this three-step process:
+Once you get the scheduling issues out of the way you will continue with this four-step process:

 1. Choose one ingredient from each of the four categories that make a perfect meal